 Bruce I. Dvorak, Extension Environmental Engineering Specialist

-Sherry Wirth, Drinking Water Program Specialist, Nebraska Department of Health and Human Services
+Sherry L. Wirth, Drinking Water Program Specialist, Nebraska Department of Health and Human Services

 - Sources of Bacteria in Drinking Water

 - Interpreting Test Results

 - What to Do if Bacteria Is Present

 - Providing Safe Water Until the Source Has Been Addressed